 My work is focused on key social policy concerns for people with disability such as safety and abuse, wellbeing, participation and funding and organisation of community services.
 Most of the work in our research program has been co-produced with people with disability, and generated from their priorities.
-This has taken us into very interesting and important territory – relationships, violence, loneliness, belonging, quality of support – and also translated into new approaches to research and evaluation for government and NGOs.
+This approach has generated a series of important thematic areas – relationships, violence, loneliness, belonging, quality of support – and also translated into new approaches to research and evaluation for government and NGOs

 2010 PhD, Griffith University